 How Unoccupied House Insurance Protects Your Property

-Nowadays, houses can remain unoccupied for a variety of reasons, from emigration to lengthy hospital stays to family bereavement.
-However, if they are empty for more than 30 consecutive days, they may be officially classed as an unoccupied home and so require a specialist unoccupied house insurance policy.
-With almost 300,0o0 vacant homes across the country, when it comes unoccupied house insurance Ireland has […]
+Houses can remain unoccupied for a variety of reasons, from emigration to lengthy hospital stays to family bereavement.
+However, if they are empty for more than 30 consecutive days, they may be officially classed as an unoccupied home and require a specialist unoccupied house insurance policy.

 How to Prepare Your Unoccupied Home for Winter